50 Best Sci-Fi Books of All Time

-For over a century, the best sci-fi books have captivated readers with their timeless ability to challenge norms, predict future technologies, and explore the depths of human potential and frailty.
+For over a century, science fiction has captivated readers by challenging norms, predicting future technologies, and exploring the limits of human potential and vulnerability.

 Looking for something more current?
 Try: The Best Sci-Fi Books of 2025

-From alien encounters to dystopian societies, from cyberpunk to space operas, the diverse and rich landscape of storytelling in sci-fi offers something for every reader.
+From alien invasions to dystopian futures, from cyberpunk cities to galaxy-spanning space operas, science fiction offers stories for every kind of reader.

 50. The Space Between Worlds by Micaiah Johnson